 - add an analog dry path to the M5 (that doesn’t have one by design), by running it in parallel to an empty path on the ES-5.

-This narrows down the current direct competitors to these two products:
+This narrows down the current direct competitors to these three products:

-- Recently, RJM came up with the Mastermind PBC/6X; it comes with a different form factor (less width, more depth than the ES-5; overall 13% smaller and 30% lighter), and offers significantly more functionality than both the ES-5 and the EFX LE: There’s 7 loops of which 4 are stereo, USB, a built-in tuner and advanced MIDI control including sending of MIDI note and SysEx messages (which the ES cannot).
-Still, this load of features comes at a price: The PBC/6X costs almost twice as much as the ES-5 or EFX LE, at least in Germany.
-Also, compared to the ES-5, it misses parallel paths, gain control and the second TRS output; and compared to the EFX LE, isolated audio output is missing.
+- There’s the Mastermind PBC/6X; it comes with a different form factor (less width, more depth than the ES-5; overall 13% smaller and 30% lighter), and offers interesting functionality in that small package: There’s 7 loops, 4 of which are stereo, there’s USB, a built-in tuner and advanced MIDI control including sending of MIDI note and SysEx messages (which the ES cannot).
+Still, this load of features comes at a price: The PBC/6X costs almost twice as much as the ES-5 or EFX LE, at least in Europe.
+Also, as the only one of the loopswitchers compared here, it lacks parallel paths and gain control options.
+Compared to the ES-5, the second TRS switching out is missing; and compared to the EFX LE, isolated audio output is missing.

 So, both interesting products, but not interesting enough to sell my ES-5 and get one of those.
 At least not until RJM comes up with a new firmware allowing parallel paths.